 5 Best Pet Wellness Plans (2024 Guide)

-Many pet insurance providers offer a wellness plan to cover preventive care, such as wellness visits, vaccinations, and spaying and neutering.
-You’ll have to pay an additional fee to add wellness coverage to your standard accident-and-illness plan since routine care isn’t covered in standard policies.
-Many pet owners find the add-on worth it to cover common pet health needs or frequent treatments, such as grooming.
+In addition to standard accident-and-illness plans, some pet insurance providers offer an optional wellness plan to cover preventive care, such as wellness visits, vaccinations, and spaying and neutering.
+Wellness plans are an additional fee, but many pet owners find the add-on worth it to cover common pet health needs or frequent treatments.

 Why Trust Us?
 Our review and rating process for the best pet insurance companies